• This is an excerpt from our book “In

 • The full text of this book is here and at Amazon Kindle.

-For a dramatic impression of our consideration of Jesus’s words to Judas at the Last Supper (John 13:27), please click here.
+For our dramatic impression of a re-consideration of Jesus’s words to Judas at the Last Supper (John 13:27), please click here.

 There is a second biblical account that, like the Garden of Eden story, seems to me to be an ideal candidate for our “What’s Wrong With This Picture?” game (see previous).
 And that is the New Testament event commonly referred to as the Last Supper (reported at Matthew 26, Luke 22, & John 13, among others).